19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (2) The minutes of each meeting shall be read or shall be taken as read if previously circulated at the next meeting and, if confirmed or after amendment, signed by the chairman of that meeting and the secretary, and when so signed shall be evidence of anything contained therein.

-### Constitution of committee of management
+### Constitution of committee of management of society

-59\.—(1) Every society shall have a committee of management consisting of not less than 5 and not more than 30 members which number shall include the chairman, vice-chairman, secretary and treasurer, who shall be elected by the members of the committee of management from among themselves, except that the committee of management may be empowered under the by-laws to appoint a secretary and a treasurer or a secretary or a treasurer from among the employees of the society who, in that case, shall not be a member of the committee of management but shall have the right and the duty to attend all meetings of the committee of management.
+59\.—(1) Every society shall have a committee of management consisting of not less than 5 and not more than 30 members, which number shall —

+(a) include the chairman, secretary and treasurer, who shall be elected by the members of the committee of management from among themselves or by the members of the society at a general meeting; and

+(b) where the society is a credit society, be composed of at least a majority of members who shall be independent of the credit society in the manner prescribed.

+(2) A motion for the election of 2 or more persons as members of the committee of management by a single resolution at a general meeting shall not be made unless a resolution that it shall be so made has first been agreed to by the meeting without any vote being given against it.

+(3) A resolution passed in pursuance of a motion made in contravention of subsection (2) shall be void, whether or not its being so moved was objected to at the time.

+(4) Where a resolution pursuant to a motion made in contravention of subsection (2) is passed, no provision for the automatic re-election of retiring members of the committee of management of the society in default of another election shall apply.

+(5) For the purposes of this section, a motion for approving a person’s election or for nominating a person for election shall be treated as a motion for his election.

+(6) Where the committee of management of a society appoints a person as a full-time manager —

+(a) all or any of the duties of the secretary or treasurer, or both, may be delegated to the manager; and

+(b) where all duties of the secretary or treasurer, or both, are so delegated, then notwithstanding subsection (1)(a), the society may operate without electing a secretary or a treasurer, or both.

+(7) The offices of secretary and treasurer may be held by one and the same person but not the other offices.

+(8) The duties of the chairman, secretary, treasurer and manager shall be as provided in this Act, the Rules and the by-laws.

+(9) Subject to this Act and the Rules —

+(a) the nomination of candidates for election to be members of the committee of management of a society; and

-(2) The election, appointment, term of office, suspension or removal of the members of the committee of management shall be as provided under the by-laws of the society.
+(b) the election, appointment, term of office, suspension or removal of the members of the committee of management of the society,

+shall be as provided in the by-laws of the society.

-(3) If, during the term of office of a committee of management, a vacancy occurs in the committee, the committee may, and if the number of members falls below 5 shall, co-opt a member of the society to serve on the committee of management until the next general meeting of the society.
+(10) If, during the term of office of the committee of management of a society, a vacancy occurs in the committee of management, the committee of management may, and if the number of members falls below 5, shall, co-opt a member of the society to serve on the committee of management until the next general meeting of the society.

+[23/2008 wef 20/10/2008]

-### Eligibility for membership of committee of management
+### Eligibility for membership of committee of management, or to be key employee of credit society

-60\.
-No person shall be eligible for membership of the committee of management of a society or remain a member of the committee if —
+60\.—(1) No person shall be eligible for membership of the committee of management of a society , to be a key employee of a credit society, or to remain a member of the committee of management of a society or a key employee of a credit society, if —

 (a) he is under 21 years of age, except in the case of a school co-operative society;

+(b) he is not —

+(i) a citizen of Singapore; or

+(ii) subject to subsection (2), resident in Singapore,

-(b) he is not a citizen of Singapore except with the approval of the Registrar;
+except with the approval of the Registrar;

+[23/2008 wef 20/10/2008]

 (c) he is an undischarged bankrupt;

-(d) he has been convicted of an offence involving dishonesty or moral turpitude and has been sentenced to imprisonment;
+(d) [Deleted by Act 23/2008 wef 20/10/2008]

 (e) he has been convicted of an offence under this Act;

 (f) he has been dismissed as an employee of a society; or

 (g) he has been found to have previously misused or mismanaged the funds of a society.

+[23/2008 wef 20/10/2008]

+(2) For the purposes of subsection (1)(b)(ii), the Registrar may, by written directions, stipulate the number or proportion of persons resident in Singapore who shall be eligible for membership of the committee of management of any society or class of societies, as the case may be.

+[23/2008 wef 20/10/2008]

+(3) Where a person has been convicted, whether in Singapore or elsewhere, of any offence (not being an offence under this Act) involving fraud or dishonesty, he shall not be eligible to be, or remain, a member of the committee of management of a non-credit society for the following periods except with the written approval of the Registrar:

+(a) where he has been sentenced to imprisonment in respect of the offence, for a period commencing from the date of his conviction until 5 years after his release from prison; or

+(b) where he has not been sentenced to imprisonment in respect of the offence, for a period of 5 years commencing from the date of his conviction or such shorter period with the leave of the High Court.

+[23/2008 wef 20/10/2008]

+(4) No person shall be eligible to be, or remain, a key employee of a credit society or a member of the committee of management of a credit society, except with the written approval of the Registrar, where he has been convicted, whether in Singapore or elsewhere, of any offence (not being an offence under this Act) involving fraud or dishonesty.

+[23/2008 wef 20/10/2008]

 ### Functions of committee of management